 I regret my mean words.
 I still remember feeling nausea bubble inside of me as I sat in my high school’s journalism classroom trying to get a grasp on all of the tasks I needed to complete by the end of the week.
 From English essays about books I barely had time to read to extracurricular activities to college applications, the work on my plate was overwhelming.

-It wasn’t until I walked back into the room that an ill-timed and an unwarranted quip from a friend hit me.
+When I walked back into the room, an ill-timed and unwarranted quip from a friend hit me.
 The comment itself wasn’t anything remarkable, nothing especially creative or ruthless.

 Any other day, I would have kept a clear head and brushed it off.
 But it wasn’t the day for grace or a clear head.
 Before I knew it, a bitter string of mean words shot from my lips as I gathered my stuff and walked out.

 In the moment, high school engulfs you.
 Dating drama, academic stress, and a myriad of other things cloud your vision.
 It feels like people keep adding more and more onto your plate.